-Non-government members should immediately report all actual or attempted thefts involving Treaty Articles to their company security point of contact, State or Territory police and Defence.
-The Defence point of contact is ustradetreaty@defence.gov.au.
+Non-government members should immediately report all actual or attempted thefts involving Treaty Articles to their company Security Officer, State or Territory police and SIC at security.incidentcentre@defence.gov.au.

-Non-government members of the Australian Community are to report all known or suspected security incidents that may affect their physical security accreditation to the Defence Security Incident Centre (security.incidentcentre@defence.gov.au).
+Non-government members of the Australian Community are to report all known or suspected security incidents that may affect their physical security accreditation to SIC at security.incidentcentre@defence.gov.au.
 The SIC will assess all security incident reports and determine if an investigation is required.

-Procedures for the reporting of security incidents should be contained in the facility's security documentation, and/or their mandated export control processes typically described within a Technology Control Plan (TCP).
+Procedures for the reporting of security incidents should be contained in the facility's security documentation, and/or their mandated export control processes typically described within a Technology Control Plan (TCP) and/or their Export Compliance Program Documentation.

 US Defence Articles generate a significant amount of actions when considering their loss, theft or destruction.
-The approved holder of the item is to notify the IEC Treaty team within 48 hours of identifying the loss, theft or destruction (to enable the IEC Treaty team to notify the US).
+The approved holder of the item is to notify the SIC team within 48 hours.
 A full description of the item is to be included, including such aspects as security classification, in addition to information regarding the associated risks and circumstances of the loss, theft or destruction.